-To attain enlightenment and become arahant, it is not necessary to attain in order the consecutive stages of enlightenment - from the first stage to the highest stage - as composed in Dhamma text.
-Enlightenment of arahant comes in accordance with one's individual disposition, propensity, and tendency of perfection.
+To attain enlightenment and become an arahant, it is not necessary to attain the consecutive stages of enlightenment in order-from the first stage to the highest stage-as composed in Dhamma texts.
+Arahant attainment comes in accordance with one's individual disposition, propensity, and tendency of perfection.
 For example, those who have not attained any of the four stages of enlightenment, but practice Dhamma in accordance with the way the Lord Buddha taught, and also with the way that is pertinent to their past good deeds and perfection of fulfillment (plus having a thriving cognitive power, for these involve ingenious faculty and keen wisdom), right then attain the enlightenment of Nibbāna becoming arahants.
 They know exactly the date and the month they attained enlightenment.
-If there was a clock with them while they attained enlightenment.
+If there was a clock with them while they attained enlightenment, they could tell the exact time they attained enlightenment.

 Some attain the first stage of enlightenment becoming streamenterers (sotāpannas) before the attainment of Nibbāna, becoming arahants.
 Some attain the second stage of enlightenment, becoming once-returners (sakadāgāmī) before the attainment of arahant.
-Some attain the third stage of enlightenment becoming non-returner (anāgāmī) before the attainment of arahant.
+Some attain the third stage of enlightenment becoming nonreturners (anāgāmī) before the attainment of arahant.
 Those who have attained enlightenment will stay quiet.
 They will not ask or check with anybody about their Dhamma status because they will know about their own Dhamma status.
 This individual wisdom of knowing is called suddhi asuddhi paccattam.
-Even if the Lord Buddha sat with them at that place, they would not mention their attainment of enlightenment and Nibbāna to the Lord Buddha unless the Lord Buddha asked them.
-Only then would they mentioned it to the Lord Buddha.
-They do not proclaim nor advertise themselves to the public to acknowledge their accomplishment of the ultimate stage, Nibbāna.
+Even if the Lord Buddha sat with them at that place, they would not mention their attainment of enlightenment and Nibbana to the Lord Buddha unless the Lord Buddha asked them.
+Only then would they mention it to the Lord Buddha.
+They do not proclaim or advertise themselves to the public to acknowledge their accomplishment of the ultimate stage, Nibbāna.
 Maybe some did in the Lord Buddha's time, because the Lord Buddha came to make a statement of prohibition against it.

 Vipassanā-ñāṇa arises but remains in finite time.
-It is resolute decisive, valorous insight having the characteristics of keen wisdom and profound penetrating cognition.
+It is resolute, decisive, valorous insight having the characteristics of keen wisdom and profound penetrating cognition.
 It has insightful cognition to know the Three Spheres of Beings (loka-dhātu).
 This insight specifically eradicates the roots of all impurities, vexation, and cravings (āsava-taṇhā) from the mind.
-Lust and craving cause minds to whirl around like a rotating wheel (vațța-cakka) in the Three Sphere of Beings: the Sense Sphere (kāma-bhava), the Fine-Material Sphere (rūpa-bhava), and the Immaterial Sphere (arūpa-bhava).
+Lust and craving cause minds to whirl around like a rotating wheel (vaṭṭa-cakka) in the Three Sphere of Beings: the Sense Sphere (kāma-bhava), the Fine-Material Sphere (rūpa-bhava), and the Immaterial Sphere (arūpa-bhava).
 Minds are gratified and pleased with happiness and other things due to craving (taṇhā).

-When minds become attached and concerned about whatever things, it is due to craving (tanhā).
+When minds become attached and concerned about whatever things, it is due to craving (taṇhā).
 Hence minds become entrapped in the Sense Sphere for a very long time.
-As to residing in heaven, again minds want to be in heaven.
-Because tranquility and the absorption of the Fine-Material Sphere ($r\bar{u}pa$ - $jh\bar{a}na$) and the absorption of the Immaterial Formless Sphere ($ar\bar{u}pa$ - $jh\bar{a}na$) are very profound cravings.
-They attract the minds, causing them to be reborn accordingly in a class of celestial being in either the Form Sphere ($r\bar{u}pa$ -brahma) or the Formless Sphere ($ar\bar{u}pa$ -brahma).
+As for residing in heaven, again minds want to be in heaven.
+Because tranquility and the absorption of the Fine-Material Sphere (rūpa-jhāna) and the absorption of the Immaterial Sphere (arūpa-jhāna) are very profound cravings.
+They attract the minds, causing them to be reborn accordingly in a class of celestial beings in either the Fine-Material Sphere (rūpa-brahma) or the Immaterial Sphere (arūpa-brahma).